bmike2047/springboot-rpi-alarm-system/README.md

 ```
 > [!TIP]
 > Login credentials: admin/test<br/>
-> Other useful parameters for the alarm can be found and edited in ./springboot-rpi-alarm-system/src/main/resources/application.properties
+> Login credentials and other useful parameters for the alarm can be found and changed in ./springboot-rpi-alarm-system/src/main/resources/application.properties

 ![](assets/images/screen1.png)
 ![](assets/images/screen2.png)
 #### Backend
 The alarm system is based on a non-blocking Finite State Machine, meaning each state runs in its own thread allowing the web interface to not block while waiting for different operations.<br/>
-Multi-threaded java drivers for RPI are implemented using PI4J library for Keypad, PIR, LED and Buzzer.
+Multi-threaded reusable java drivers for RPI are implemented using PI4J library for Keypad, PIR, LED and Buzzer.<br/>
 Keypad driver includes debounce implementation also.

 #### Operation
-The web interface is simple, you just log in and press the buttons for operation that you want.
+For the web interface you just log in and press the buttons for operation that you want.
 E.g., Arm the alarm system.
 A feedback message is provided if the operation was successful or not.<br/>
 "Change pin" button allows you to actively change the pin that will be used by the keyboard to disarm the system."Disarm" button does not need any pin to disarm.<br/>
 "System status" field is updated automatically every 2.5 seconds via an Ajax call.